Genusbiz/docs/general-privacy-policy.md

-# Our privacy policy / våre retningslinjer for personvern
+# Våre retningslinjer for personvern / Our Privacy Policy

 For norsk utgave, se [her](#våre-generelle-retningslinjer-for-personvern).